ZarimSF/SpellForce-Common-Knowledge/vanilla/README.md

 # Vanilla
 If your file applies to the vanilla game, it belongs here.

-### Example:
+### spreadsheets
-A spreadsheet for vanilla unit stats.
-Those values may be changed in modded games.
+Spreadsheets with game data.
+Partially applicable for modded as well.